Skip Navigation

 Siena Tutors are educational leaders and professionals with extensive backgrounds in a variety of teaching methods.
 Many are current teachers at The Siena School, and all have undergone intensive training and are accustomed to individualizing lessons to each student's needs.
 Many of our tutors hold advanced degrees in their areas of expertise.
 They are passionate about keeping students engaged in learning, building on their strengths, and ensuring that they meet their potential.

 Jennifer Pettey holds a B.A. in Elementary Education from Goucher College and an M.S. in Instructional Leadership from Towson University.
+She is also a Certified Academic Language Therapist (CALT).
 She has experience teaching in classrooms ranging from early childhood to higher education.
 She is enthusiastic about meeting the needs of students using research-based methodologies.
 As a former Siena teacher, she is excited to return to Siena in the role of Director of Tutoring.

 David Bonner, middle and high school science teacher, is in his 7th year at Siena.
 He holds a B.S. in Biology cum laude and a Master's Degree in Science Education, both from the University of Georgia in Athens, Georgia.
 He has worked in a variety of public and private schools in Georgia, North Carolina, and the D.C. area for nearly twenty years, teaching and developing curricula for Biology, Chemistry, Environmental Science, and International Baccalaureate Physics.
 Prior to joining The Siena School, he also served as Librarian, Director of Technology, and JV Tennis coach at The Field School in Northwest DC, where he was actively engaged in multicultural work.
 Mr. Bonner was awarded the Presidential Award and a degree from the professional culinary program at L’Academie de Cuisine in Gaithersburg, MD.